Table of contents

 9. Layer website content

-The extraordinary thing about a website is that guiding readers from one page to another is not an insurmountable task.
-As a content writer, it is your responsibility to guide readers to discover more information by hyperlinking certain words or expressions to other web pages, particularly those on your site.
+The extraordinary thing about a website is that guiding readers from one page to another is not impossible.
+As a content writer, you are responsible for guiding readers to discover more information by hyperlinking certain words or expressions to other web pages, particularly those on your site.
 This case study by Ninja Outreach shows how they used internal links to help increase traffic on their website by 40%.

 Layering the website content will encourage individuals to explore your site.
 If you run affiliated marketing content, then make sure that you guide your readers to product pages to purchase the products after reading your articles.
 This is an essential factor to consider while publishing an article online.